ParallelMaths/parallel/pages/7-25-easter-challenges.md

 ---

 ![](/resources/7-25-easter-challenges/6-l-answer.jpg){image align="right"}
 In a `3 × 3` square each row and column contains just 3 squares.
 So none of the pieces that Laura uses to make the square can be more than 3 squares long.
-It follows that the squares labelled `a` and `b` must be in different pieces, as also must be the squares labelled `b` and `c`.
+It follows that the squares labelled `a` and `b` must be in different pieces, as must be the squares labelled `b` and `c`.
 So there must be at least three pieces.
 The diagrams below show how Laura can fulfill her task using 3 pieces.

 ![](/resources/7-25-easter-challenges/6-l-answer2.jpg){image align="center"}
 :::